ibm-cloud-docs/satellite/limitations.md

 **{{site.data.keyword.satelliteshort}} Config and {{site.data.keyword.cloud_notm}} IAM**<br>
 You cannot scope access policies for {{site.data.keyword.satelliteshort}} Config resources (configuration, subscription, cluster, or cluster group) to an {{site.data.keyword.cloud_notm}} resource group. {{site.data.keyword.satelliteshort}} Config uses the open source Razee project, which authenticates users by using the organization.
 The organization supports only the account ID, not resource groups.

+You cannot scope access policies to particular configuration or subscription resources.
+When you assign a policy in the {{site.data.keyword.cloud_notm}} IAM console, leave the **Resource** field blank for configurations or subscriptions.
+Instead, you can scope the access policy to a cluster group for more control of how your {{site.data.keyword.satelliteshort}} Config resources are deployed.

 **Configuration files in {{site.data.keyword.satelliteshort}} Config**
 * You can upload only an individual configuration file of Kubernetes resources per release version.
 You cannot upload a directory or several different configuration files.